thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 Well, to be fair, you do need some basic tooling:

 - first of all, a centralised version control system;
-- and something that enables you to run a build and execute all unit tests locally using one commandline command, like make, rake, npm, ant, gradle (maven if you absolutely want to), lein, ... and many others.
+- and something that enables you to run a build and execute all unit tests locally using one command-line command, like `make`, `rake`, `npm`, `ant`, `buildr`, `gradle` (`maven` if you absolutely want to), `lein`, ... and many others.

 And that is it.
 Nothing more, nothing less.

 ## Conclusion

-A team needs to adopt all of the above mentionned practices to pass Jez’s Continuous Integration test and get into a state of Continuous Integration.
+A team needs to adopt all of the above-mentioned practices to pass Jez’s Continuous Integration test and get into a state of Continuous Integration.
 A tool won’t enable this.

-It is perfectly possible to practive Continuous Integration without using a build server (aka "CI-tool").
-Conversely, using a build server is no guarantee to practice Continuous Integration.
+It is perfectly possible to practice Continuous Integration without using a build server (aka "CI-tool").
+Conversely, using a build server is no guarantee to practise Continuous Integration.

 ## Acknowledgement